sumitbasu116/Spring-Security-6/README.md

 # Components of Spring Security
 > Filter Chain has Authentication Filter.
 Authentication Filter has the Security context.
 Authentication Manager is calling Authentication filter to get the Authentication Provider.

+# Security Context
+> The Security Context holds the security information (e.g., authenticated user details) for the current request.
+> It is stored in a thread-local variable and is accessible globally within the request's lifecycle.